 I don’t speak for everyone, but I know I speak for some when I say it changes you.
 The constant shit-talking and all the chest-puffing takes a toll on you.
 Living with these guys for three months at a time fries your brain into unwanted assimilation.
 Not that they’re bad guys, but when I get home and I can’t separate the way I act overseas versus the way I act at home, its time to call it.

 I was treating her like she was “one of the guys” and when she would complain about it, I would react with aggression making her feel crazy for even saying anything.
 I know I’m responsible for my own actions, but I thought nothing was wrong.
 I thought it was all her.
 It was so bad that at times she would say she couldn’t wait for me to go back to work because I was easier to be with while I was gone.
 I see why she said that now.

 Fast forward to when I lost to the contracting industry altogether, I thought everything I had worked for had been ripped away.
 I still refused to accept that I was better off without that job.
 I was scared shitless of going back to the state of mind that I had before this job.
 All I could think about was that day in the park.
-I was terrified of going to go back to that state of mind.
+I was terrified of going back to that state of mind.

 So what did I do?
 I did what every Ranger does when you’re taking proverbial contact from an enemy force, I returned fire and broke contact.
 I did exactly what I was afraid of doing.
 I slipped back into depression, thoughts of suicide, drinking, and pushed away everyone I love and called them all crazy for thinking I was losing it.

 I pushed Michelle the hardest.
 I pushed her to the point where she lost a lot of her own self-esteem.
 I pushed her to the point where she had forgotten who she was.
 So many nights we lay next to each other in bed and I acted like she wasn’t even there.
 Sometimes I’d hear her crying and I wouldn’t do shit about it.
 All she wanted to do was help and I wouldn’t let her.